Bhashit/bhashit.github.io/_posts/2017-06-17-dependency-injection-liftweb-scala.markdown

 The above cases handle most of the stuff you will need.
 When testing, all of your tests might need to mock some of the services, without affecting other tests.
-Doing this manually would be a nightmarish, extremely prone to errors.
+Doing this manually would be nightmarish, extremely prone to errors.
 The way to do it is to have isolated dependency graph for your tests.
 The key is realizing that the `DependencyFactory` could be just a normal scala instance that itself